Park Street Streetscape Improvement Project

 Council Endorsement for Project

 At the Council Meeting held on 2 March 2022, Council decided to proceed with detailed design and construction of the Park Street Streetscape Improvement Project.
 This decision followed community consultation on the concept design which began in November 2021.
-(LINK to Council Report)
+Officers have taken into consideration the feedback from the community, by balancing the demands including greening the street, providing safe bike and pedestrian paths and the availability of on-street parking.

-Following on from Councils endorsement, officers and external contractors have commenced work on the next stages of the project.
+Following Council's endorsement, officers and external contractors have commenced work on the next stages of the project.

-These works will be completed in two separate sections:
+The works have been staged in two separate sections:

 Moray Street to Kings Way

-A temporary bike lane will be installed as a trial between Moray Street and Kings Way in mid-2022, prior to the implementation of the Victorian Governments Park Street Tram Link proposal.
+A temporary bike lane was installed between Moray Street and Kings Way in mid-2022, and will be in place prior to the implementation of the Victorian Governments Park Street Tram Link proposal.

 Kings Way to St Kilda Road